wikimedia/restbase-mod-table-cassandra/Readme.md

 Early prototype.
 Minimal storage and retrieval of revisioned blobs in Cassandra.

 ### Performance
-Initial testing with ab, storoid and cassandra on an aging laptop gives these results:
+Initial testing with ab, rashomon and cassandra on an aging laptop gives these results:

 * 1800req/s for very small revisions
 * 2Gbit throughput for large wikitext revisions like Barack Obama